Axelay

-is a 1992 scrolling shooter video game developed and published by Konami for the Super Nintendo Entertainment System.
+is a 1992 scrolling shooter developed and published by Konami for the Super Nintendo Entertainment System.
 Set in the fictional solar system Illis where an alien empire known as "Armada of Annihilation" invades its planets including the Earth-like Corliss (Mother), players take control of the titular D117B space fighter craft as a last resort to stop the alien invasion by recovering its lost weaponry.
-The gameplay mainly consist of both vertical-scrolling and horizonal-scrolling stages in the same vein as Konami's own Life Force, with players choosing three different weapon-types that increase in number as they progress through the game.
+The gameplay mainly consist of both vertical-scrolling and horizontal-scrolling stages in the same vein as Konami's own Life Force, with players choosing three different weapon-types that increase in number as they progress through the game.

 Headed by Super Castlevania IV producer Kazumi Kitaue, Axelay was developed by most of the same team that would later go on to form Treasure, the creators of Gunstar Heroes.
-Though first launched for the Super NES, the game has since been re-released through download services for Nintendo consoles.
-The title became popular and regarded by publications as a classic of the shoot 'em up genre, garnering praise for its visuals, music and an advanced selection of weapons available at the time.
-A sequel, Axelay 2, was planned but never materialized due to low sales of the first game.
+It is regarded by publications as a classic of the shoot 'em up genre, garnering praise for its visuals, music and an advanced selection of weapons available at the time.

+The game has since been re-released through download services for Nintendo consoles.
+A sequel, Axelay 2, was planned but never materialized.